dolmades/dolmades-cli/README.md

 ...
 ```

-Now choose a game of your liking and instruct `goglizer` to download the ingredients and create a corresponding dolmade file using the `-d` parameter:
+Now choose a game of your liking and instruct `goglizer` to download the ingredients and create a corresponding recipe template using the `-d` parameter:
 ```
-./goglizer -d=broken_sword_3__the_sleeping_dragon
+./goglizer -d=flight_of_the_amazon_queen
 ```
-This will download its ingredients and prepare a Dolmadefile for installation.
 Now the dolmade can be installed:
 ```
-./cook "broken_sword_3__the_sleeping_dragon:en:1.0.dolmade"
+./cook "flight_of_the_amazon_queen:en:1.0.dolmade"
 ```
-After successful completion you will find a clickable icon on your desktop :)
+After successful completion you will find a clickable icon on your desktop and a menu entry :)

 ## Fixing issues

-As of now for many games the installation procedure fails or the installed game won't work properly.
+As of now for one out of two games the installation procedure fails or the installed game won't work properly.
-The goal of dolmades is to make it easy to find and apply fixes to the generated Dolmadefile in such cases.
+If that happens dolmades makes it easy to find and apply fixes to the generated Dolmadefile.
-Let's generate the dolmadefile:
+Let's give an real example:
 ```
 ./goglizer -d=edna_harvey_the_breakout
 ```
-Then, we try to cook it:
+We try to cook it:
 ```
 ./cook edna_harvey_the_breakout:en.dolmade
 ```